Eco-Friendly Plastic trash bag alternatives

 • Only 5-7% of plastic bags are recycled.

-You can help break the cycle though!
-There are alternatives to plastic trash bags which have less of an impact on the environment and can help lower your waste production.
+You can help break the cycle, though!
+There are alternatives to plastic trash bags that have less of an impact on the environment and can help lower your waste production.

 Browse our favorite plastic trash bag alternatives below.